 The 2006 reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA) directs the Federal Regional Fishery Management Councils to develop a prioritized research plan for annual submission to the Secretary of Commerce.
-The following research and monitoring needs for 2012-2016 were developed by the South Atlantic Council in fulfillment of that requirement.
+The following research and monitoring needs for 2013-2017were developed by the South Atlantic Council in fulfillment of that requirement, and approved by the Council in June 2013.

-Highlighted Issues for 2012-2016
+Highlighted Issues for 2013

-The South Atlantic Council requests that NMFS provide, as required in the MSRA, SAFE reports including complete landings and discard information and estimates of OFL and MSY for all managed stocks by June 1 of each year for use by the Council and its SSC in setting annual specifications (including ABC, ACL, and ACT) and evaluating AMs.
+The South Atlantic Council requests that NMFS provide, as required in the MSRA, SAFE reports that provide stock status including OFL and MSY, results of independent fisheries monitoring, complete landings and discard losses in weight and numbers of fish, and measures of effort and economic value for all managed stocks by June 1 of each year.
+This information is critical for the Council and its SSC to set annual specifications (including ABC, ACL, and ACT) and evaluate AMs.